-- Can a 3-day Notice to Vacate be given on May 9? - No. The 60-day Notice of Proposed Eviction is required for delinquent payments occurring between March 26 and May 8.
-Provided that the ordinance will not be extended, the notice will not be required for any delinquent payments occurring after June 1. - On July 9th the ordinance requirements expire and properties can pursue eviction for any delinquent April and May rent where no deferred payment plan or other agreements had been established by the resident. - How can I verify that a tenant is an "Impacted Tenant"? - The ordinance is silent on this issue.
+- Can a property simply wait and deliver a 3-day Notice to Vacate (NTV) after the ordinance expires on December31 for any past rent owed? - No. The 60-day Notice of Proposed Eviction is required for any delinquent payments not cured between March 26, 2020 and May 17, 2021, and the 60-day time period must expire before the NTV can be delivered.
+For example, if December 2020 rent was missed and a 60-day Notice of Proposed Eviction was given to the resident on December 7, a NTV cannot be given for the missed rent until sixty days have passed and presuming the rent delinquency has not been cured. - O However, even if the rent delinquency is not cured (by, roughly, February 7), the issuance of a NTV must still wait until after March 31 because city and county orders prohibit any issuance of a NTV for nonpayment of rent until after March 31.
+NOTE: the Travis County Justices of the Peace still require a 30-day NTV for any property covered by the CARES Act. - How can I verify that a tenant is an "Impacted Tenant" and has lost wages or income as a result of the local disaster? - The ordinance is silent on this issue.
 Many properties request verification through paycheck stubs, termination letters from employers or confirmation that unemployment benefits have been applied for and/or awarded by the Texas Workforce Commission.
 Some properties simply accept the tenant's statement to them that they are economically impacted and have lost wages or lost their job. - Is the rent still owed? - Yes.
 As the required language on the notice states, the rent is still owed.
 The 60-day period is intended to allow those impacted by wage or job lost due to the COVUD-19 pandemic time to establish a deferred rent payment plan or establish other arrangements to maintain their residency.
 Many properties have been creative when working with impacted tenants such as renegotiating the lease and granting immediate concessions or extending the lease term.